eclipsesource/tabris-js/doc/lang.md

 In TypeScript not all APIs, not even all Tabris.js APIs, are perfectly type safe.
 It's therefore recommended to follow these general guidelines:

-<b>Casting</b>: Ideally, perform `instanceof` checks before casting.
-In TypeScript, castings can fail silently.
+<b>Casting</b>: Avoid explicit casting, as it can fail silently.
+Use [type guards](http://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) instead.

 <b>Implicit "any"</b>: In TypeScript a value of the type `any` is essentially the same as a JavaScript value.
 The compiler will accept any actions on this value, including assigning it to typed variables.
 An implicit `any` may occur if
 you do not give a type for a variable, field or parameter, and none can be inferred by assignment. <em>Always give the type of function parameters.
 Fields and variables are safe only if they are assigned a value on declaration</em>.